How to understand that Jesus is God,

 Yes, it was actually becoming unnecessary in that developing situation for ‘God’s children’ to even hold a personal relationship with him.
 Sin had become big business for those who ‘managed’ the Jewish religion!

 Indeed it is explained in the Bible that Jesus charged through one of these animal markets, upturning tables as he went.
-You can imagine the noise, as money and animals went in all directions!
+You can imagine the noise, as valuable coins and animals went in all directions!
 He was clearly showing God’s disapproval.

 4.2 Civilisation was undergoing major change